- The Crypto Fire

 FOMO and FUD

 FUD (Fear, Uncertainty, Doubt): Negative sentiment, often driven by misleading information or external events, causes fear-driven sell-offs.
+It spikes at capitulation when crypto market sentiment is darkest.

 Both forces amplify market volatility.
 Recognizing and resisting these emotions is critical for rational investing.